easazade/junit-dsl/README.md

 }
 </pre>
 <pre>
-//add this to your app(/module) dependencies testImplementation 'ir.alireza.easazade:junit-dsl:0.1.1'
+//add this to your module dependencies testImplementation 'ir.alireza.easazade:junit-dsl:0.1.1'
 </pre>
 </td>